 The city’s economy has grown exponentially over the last few years, and it continues to grow.
 Today, the city offers plenty of opportunities for entertainment with its numerous museums, art galleries, parks, zoos, and more.

-So, if you are planning a vacation to this city, here are 13 Top Attractions & Things to Do in Oklahoma City that I recommend checking out when visiting Oklahoma City.
+So, if you are planning a vacation to this city, here are 13 Best and Fun Things to Do in Oklahoma City that I recommend checking out when visiting Oklahoma City.

 Things to Do in Oklahoma City